 The later that faults are recognized in the development process, the more costly it will be to rectify them.
 The benefits of DESIGN for SIX SIGMA are derived from this: Faults should be recognized as quickly as possible and eliminated in the DESIGN and development phase for new products and processes, to prevent the otherwise typical cost explosion at the beginning of the production phase.

 Methods in DESIGN for SIX SIGMA

 As with classic SIXSIGMA, decisions on DESIGN for SIX SIGMA can also be carried out based on data.
 At the beginning of a development process, there are usually only requirements from customers.
 Systematically recording, structuring and evaluating these and deriving the right product features and designs from them is a key aspect of DFSS.
 The tools used here are pairwise comparison, affinity diagram, CTQ drivertree (CTQ = Critical to Quality), QFD (Quality Function Deployment),functional analysis, utility analysis, Pugh matrix, value stream analysis,process map, cause-effect matrix.

-Workspace by Minitab© can also be downloaded as a 30-day free license and then used after the end of the seminar (for a total of 30 days).
+Workspace by Minitab© can also be downloaded as a 30-day free license and then used after the end of the training (for a total of 30 days).

-For all the tools for this seminar, Excel templates are available.
+For all the tools for this training, Excel templates are available.

 - Introduction to DFSS, differentiation from SIX SIGMA and Lean + SIX SIGMA

 - Stakeholde ranalysis, risk analysis

 - VoC = Voice of the Customer, VoB = Voice of the Business

 - Customer satisfaction, Kano model (qualitative and quantitative)